Purfview/IMDb-Scout-Mod/README.md

 Inside the script, there is a list of dictionaries that contains of all the sites, and the data necessary to check IMDb against them.
 **Each site is a dictionary with the following attributes:**
-  - `name`: The site name, abbreviated.
+  - `name`: A site name.
-  - `icon` (optional): Icon for the site.
+  - `icon` (optional): Icon for a site.
-  - `searchUrl`: The URL to perform the search against, see below for how to tailor the string to a site.
+  - `searchUrl`: The URL to perform a search against, see below for how to tailor a string to a site.
-  - `matchRegex`: The string which appears if the searchUrl *doesn't* return a result.
+  - `matchRegex`: A string which appears if the searchUrl *doesn't* return a result.
   - `positiveMatch` (optional): Changes the test to return true if the searchUrl *does* return a result that matches matchRegex
   - `seedingRegex` (optional): The string which appears if the searchUrl does return a result with seeding indicator
   - `TV` (optional): If true, it means that this site will only show up on TV pages.
 By default, sites only show up on movie pages.
-  - `both` (optional): Means that the site will show up on both movie and TV pages.
+  - `both` (optional): Means that a site will show up on both movie and TV pages.
-  - `spaceEncode` (optional): Changes the character used to encode spaces in movie titles.
-The default is '+'.
+  - `spaceEncode` (optional): Changes a character used to encode spaces in movie titles.
+Default is '+'.
   - `goToUrl` (optional): Different URL used for link (instead of `searchUrl`).
-  - `loggedOutRegex` (optional): If any text on the page matches this regex, the site is treated as being logged out.
+  - `loggedOutRegex` (optional): If any text on a page matches this regex, a site is treated as being logged out.
   - `configName` (optional): Use this to allow changing names without breaking existing users.
   - `inSecondSearchBar` (optional): Places site at the second searchable bar.
   - `inThirdSearchBar` (optional): Places site at the third searchable bar.